|Elliott Sound Products||Lighting Dimmers|

 Rod Elliott (Elliott Sound Products)

-Right from the outset, I must emphasise that this article describes dimmers used in residential applications.
-High powered stage dimmers are not covered, and I also don't propose to discuss in detail C-Bus or any of the other home automation systems.
+Right from the outset, I must emphasise that this article describes dimmers (or 'dimmer switches' in the US) used in residential applications.
+High powered stage dimmers are not covered, and I also don't propose to discuss in detail C-Bus, DALI or any of the other home automation systems.
 While there are a great many similarities between the high and low end products, the automation process is almost completely digital in nature and can be implemented in many different ways to achieve the same end result.

-There are two main categories of traditional AC dimmers, commonly referred to "leading edge" and "trailing edge", and while either will work with resistive loads such as incandescent lamps, the choice is more critical for any lamp that includes electronics.
-There are probably even a few of the now very old (and extremely inefficient) "rheostat" dimmers around, and possibly a few that are based on variable auto-transformers (aka Variacs).
+There are two main categories of traditional AC dimmers (also knows as 'phase-cut' dimmers), commonly referred to 'leading edge' and 'trailing edge', and while either will work with resistive loads such as incandescent lamps, the choice is more critical for any lamp that includes electronics.
+There are probably even a few of the now very old (and extremely inefficient) 'rheostat' dimmers around, and possibly a few that are based on variable auto-transformers (aka Variacs).
 Because neither of the last two are common or will ever become common in the future, they will be described in general terms only.

 Electronic transformers are now very common for low voltage lighting, and these have gained popularity because they are cheap and comparatively efficient.
 There is very little real information available for any of these devices.
 A few schematics exist on the Net for basic (leading edge) dimmers, and even some data on electronic transformers, but almost nothing about trailing edge dimmers and how they work.